-An individualised programme is then set ranging from 3-5 years.
+An individualised programme is then set ranging from three to five years.
 Engagement and commitment are paramount and by applying themselves students will start to reactivate under functioning areas of their brain enabling them to comprehend classroom material with more ease and increase their ability to participate.

 The programme has gained international recognition with several studies now looking at brain images to identify the change that participation in the Arrowsmith Programme has enabled.
 Understanding has shifted from preconceived notions that an individual’s brain capacity is fixed to the exciting realisation that we can change our brains.

-St Mark’s Church School offers full time classes consisting of 4 periods per day.
+St Mark’s School offers full-time classes consisting of four periods per day.
 Students spend the remaining two periods with their homeroom class and select subjects from an extensive range of curriculum options.
-A full sports programme is provided and children are invited to partake in class trips, camps and extra curricula activities.
+A full sports programme is provided and children are invited to partake in class trips, camps and extracurricular activities.
 By providing an integrated model, children feel part of a school community first allowing a distinct sense of place and continued opportunities.

 “I used to think writing was hard.
 Now I think it’s getting easier”

-Expressions of interest can be made to Kate O’Brien, Enrolments Officer, email email@example.com
+Expressions of interest can be made to Mrs Caroline Mills, Director of Admissions. email@example.com